Performance Opportunities, Prizes and Grants

 Recitals Australia Lunch Hour Series & Awards

-Each year Recitals Australia holds two series of lunch hour concerts – the Autumn Series and Spring Series – performed by emerging musicians.
+Each year Recitals Australia holds two series of lunch hour concerts – the Autumn Series and Spring Series – usually performed by emerging South Australian musicians.
 Each series comprises 10 concerts.
 Selection of performers is by way of a game of skill competition – enter over the Recitals Australia Lunch Hour Entry Form and a selection panel will review after the entry period for each season closes.
 The prize consists of a performance spot in the next Season and a cash prize.

-At the conclusion of each of the Autumn and Spring Series, finalists are selected to play in a Finals Concert and compete for the Berenice Harrison Prize of $1,000.
+At the conclusion of each of the Autumn and Spring Series, eligible finalists are selected to play in a Finals Concert and compete for the Berenice Harrison Prize of $1,000.
 Other finalists also receive cash prizes of lesser amounts.

 To be eligible to participate, you must have attained at least AMEB Certificate of Performance (or equivalent).
 If in doubt, please contact us.

 - Download the Lunch Hour Awards Criteria, Eligibility, Terms and Conditions PDF to learn more and apply.

 - Apply on the Lunch Hour Series Application Form to submit your program idea and the Recitals Australia Council will consider it for inclusion in our next Lunch Hour Series program.

 Recitals Australia Grants

-Recitals Australia invites emerging musicians who are in need of financial support to apply for grants to assist them in progressing their careers.
+Recitals Australia invites South Australian emerging musicians who are in need of financial support to apply for grants to assist them in progressing their careers.
 South Australians who are temporarily residing interstate or overseas are eligible for support.